kevopoulosk/Parametric-kernel-based-DMD-using-deep-learning/README.md

 ## Experiments

-Several experiments are performed, regarding the application of pLANDO in the three aforementioned numerical problem.
+Several experiments are performed, regarding the application of pLANDO in the three aforementioned numerical problems.
 Additionally, we perform experiments to test the efficiency of the developed active learning technique.

 ### Lotka-Volterra model